 Last Friday night, Handsome and I were cleaning up after dinner and debating what we would like to do for the evening when my phone rang.
-It was the state police office telling me that I needed to come to a Court House 11.
+It was the state police, telling me that I needed to come to Court House 11.
 Right then.
-Not weeks from now, not months ago.
+Not weeks or months later.
 Right then.
 8:45 on Friday night.
 Seriously?
 Had I committed some crime that I wasn’t aware of?

 Nope.
 It was for something much more ridiculous.

 Remember all the way back in January when I did the right thing and stopped for a car accident I saw?
 Now I know why people don’t bother.
-Apparently, they were supposed to subpoena me but apparently the paperwork got lost and they waited until the last minute to realize that they needed me.
+Apparently, they were supposed to subpoena me, but the paperwork got lost and they waited until the last minute before realizing they needed me.

 I called a friend of mine just to make sure this wasn’t some cop trick.

-Days like this put you in the mood for one of these babies:
+Days like this put me in the mood for the ultimate cinnamon buns.

 Ultimate Cinnamon Buns